chadgeary/cloudoffice/aws/README.md

 # The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.
 ```

-# Post-Deployment
+# Post-Deployment and FAQs
 - Wait for Ansible Playbook, watch [AWS State Manager](https://console.aws.amazon.com/systems-manager/state-manager)
 - See terraform output for WebUI address.

 - Using an ISP with a dynamic IP (DHCP) and the IP address changed?
-Pihole webUI and SSH access will be blocked until the mgmt_cidr is updated.
+WebUI and SSH access will be blocked until the mgmt_cidr is updated.
   - Follow the steps below to quickly update the cloud firewall using terraform:
 ```
 # Open Powershell and start WSL
 wsl

 # Change to the project directory
-cd ~/nextcloud/aws/
+cd ~/cloudoffice/aws/

 # Update the mgmt_cidr variable - be sure to replace change_me with your public IP address
 sed -i -e "s#^mgmt_cidr = .*#mgmt_cidr = \"change_me/32\"#" aws.tfvars

+# Alternatively, open access to world:
+sed -i -e "s#^mgmt_cidr = .*#mgmt_cidr = \"0.0.0.0/0\"#" aws.tfvars

 # Rerun terraform apply, terraform will update the cloud firewall rules
 terraform apply -var-file="aws.tfvars"